MENU

 Initial stage disease

-It sometimes happens that the course of the disease is difficult to detect at the initial stage.
+Sometimes, the course of the disease is difficult to detect at the initial stage.
 Therefore, people over 50 should annually undergo preventive check-ups with a gastroenterologist.
 If the patient has confirmed colon cancer, the symptoms may not yet appear, but he already needs treatment.

 After a detailed survey (anamnesis) of the patient, examination and palpation of the abdominal cavity, the doctor may suspect a tumour formation in the rectal area.
 Then, he prescribes a stool test for occult bleeding and a complete blood count.
 If tests have confirmed the physician’s assumptions, further examination is necessary.
 Colonic irrigation will help keep the intestines and the body as a whole in a healthy state.